 High cross-contact foods eliminated include most foods with a food-label.
 Meaning there is a huge focus on only eating fresh food.

-To put it simply, non-responsive celiac disease is when your celiac is not responding.
+Before we dive into the Fasano diet, we need to understand what this diet is used to treat.
+To put it simply, non-responsive celiac disease is when your body is not responding to normal gluten-free precautions.
 It’s defined as having persistent symptoms, elevated celiac blood test results, and intestinal damage despite 6-12 months of following a verified strict gluten-free diet.
 Essentially, it’s when the body does not respond to a typical celiac-safe diet.

 A 2020 study on non-responsive celiac disease estimates that up to 30% of celiacs will continue to experience inflammation in their gut or have symptoms.
 Causes include frequent accidental gluten exposure, slow healing, refractory celiac, or another condition.

 Non-responsive celiac is often diagnosed after ruling out any potential gluten exposures or causes of lingering symptoms.
 The key here is, you’re staying generally celiac-safe but your celiac follow-up testing is not improving and you’re still not feeling better.